Founder, COSEND & Holy Goats

 Founded by Nathan in 2024, COSEND exists to design and launch cooperative, sustainable businesses that:

-Holy Goats exists to lift bush churches, pastors, and communities and to boost self-sufficiency through sustainable goat businesses.
+Holy Goats exists to lift bush churches, pastors and communities and to boost self-funding through sustainable, self-replicating, and scalable goat businesses.

 Our long-term vision is bold and simple: